 - BIO 111 Molecules, Cells, and Animal Systems

 - BIO 112 Principles of Evolution, Ecology, and Diversity of Life

 - BIO 201 Human Anatomy and Physiology I

 - BIO 202 Human Anatomy and Physiology II

 - BIO 211 Genetics

 - One Biology elective (Maximum of 4 credits applied to major; all additional credits will be considered free elective credits.)

 - AN 111 NCH Understanding Human Cultures or

 - SO 101 SSC Discovering Society

 - CH 105 NPS Fundamentals of Chemistry: Introduction to Molecular Science

 - CH 113 Organic Chemistry I

 - One English elective

 - EN 100 PLE Writing and Language or

 - EN 150 PLE Advanced Writing and Language

 - MA 117 Concepts of Calculus or

 - MA 121 MA Calculus I

 - MA 251 MA Probability and Statistics

 - One Philosophy elective

-- PHY 103 General Physics I
+- PHY 101 General Physics I

-- PHY 104 General Physics II
+- PHY 102 General Physics II

 - PSY 105 SSC General Psychology

 - PSY 221 Abnormal Psychology

 - PSY 225 Lifespan Development or

 - PSY 226 Child and Adolescent Development or

 - PSY 227 Adult Development and Aging

 Doctor of Physical Therapy/B.S.
-3+3 Program with Widener University

-The Cooperative 3+3 Program with Widener University leads to a Bachelor of Science degree from Elizabethtown College and a Doctor of Physical Therapy (DPT) degree from Widener University.
-In this program, students spend three years at Elizabethtown College fulfilling general education Core, the Pre-Physical Therapy curriculum, and the requirements of the Biology major.
-If accepted by the cooperating institution, students spend three more years at
+3+3 Program with Widener University students spend three years at Elizabethtown College fulfilling general education Core, the Pre-Physical Therapy curriculum, and the requirements of the Biology major.
+If accepted by the cooperating institution, students spend three more years at Widener University.

-Widener University.
 Students may apply for acceptance into Widener University's 3+3 DPT program during the fall semester of their junior year as an undergraduate at Elizabethtown.
-Interested students should consult with Dr. Aaron Cecala before organizing their first-year fall class schedule as this program has specific additional requirements.
+Interested students should consult with the Chair of HPAC before organizing their first-year fall class schedule as this program has specific additional requirements.
 After completing four years - three at Elizabethtown and one at Widener University - and acquiring at least 125 credits, the student is awarded a Bachelor of Science degree in Biology from Elizabethtown College.
 After the student fulfills the remainder of the professional upper division program of clinical experience, the cooperative institution awards the Doctor of Physical Therapy degree.